 Hye Rim Chang, PhD (’15) is a postdoctoral fellow at NYU Langone Medical Center.
 Her thesis was “The Regulations of Adipose Tissue Development and Lipolysis” in mentor Anthony Ferrante, MD, PhD’s lab.

-Diane Dapito, PhD (’15) Dr. Dapito is a postdoctoral fellow at the Institute of Food, Nutrition and Health in Eth, Zurich, working on cachexia, an irrevsible wasting syndrome often seen in cancer patients.
+Dianne Dapito, PhD (’15) Dr. Dapito is a postdoctoral fellow at the Institute of Food, Nutrition and Health in Eth, Zurich, working on cachexia, an irrevsible wasting syndrome often seen in cancer patients.
 Her thesis “Contributions of activated hepatic stallate cells hepatocarcinogenesis” was completed in mentor Robert Schwabe, MD’s lab.
 Diane was the recipient of the 2015 Bernard Erlanger Award for Excellence in Research for her research that culminated in her PhD thesis “Contributions of Activated Hepatic Stellate Cells to Hepatocarcinogenesis.”

 Ambar Grijalva, PhD (’15) Dr. Grijalva is a postdoctoral research scientist at CUMC.
 Her thesis “Understanding the function and diffentation of adipose tissue macrophage” was completed in mentor Anthony Ferrante, Jr., MD, PhD’s lab.

 Ryo Higuchi-Sanabria, PhD (‘15), His thesis “A Mother's Sacrifice: the contribution of asymmetric cell division to lifespan regulation in S. cervisiae” was completed under the mentorship of Liza Pon, PhD.
 Dr. Higuchi-Sanabria is a postdoctoral scholar at the University of California - Berkeley, working on identification of a novel cytoskeleton-specific stress response and its potential regulators.
 Dr. Higuchi -Sanabria was awarded a National Research Service Award by the NIH.